Steward

 A commercial maintenance history is only credible when it points back to the document that proves the work happened.
 The invoice is usually the best starting point because it already has vendor, date, amount, and description context.

 The failure mode is rebuilding history from inbox search after someone asks for it.
-Steward's wedge is to turn each invoice into a reviewed service event while the document is fresh enough to classify.
+Steward's process is to turn each invoice into a reviewed service visit while the document is fresh enough to classify.

 Normalize every record to the building and asset